Malton Priory: Priory church

 The priory's main surviving building is the church, which is now a parish church.
 It is the only church of the Gilbertine Order still in regular use.
+The undercroft of the refectory also survives, incorporated into the Old Abbey house.

 The priory church is much abused, though impressive.

 The depletion of the church was gradual.
 For example; the upper level of the nave (the clerestory) was removed and the roof lowered in the 1730s.
 This alteration is not immediately apparent as the west front retains its full height, the only clue being the blocked upper portions of the main west window.

 What now remains is the lowered nave and one of the original two west towers.
 The nave aisles, crossing tower, transepts and chancel have all long since vanished, for the most part.
 However, the lower parts of some of the original chancel pillars survive as ruins east of the nave, as do the remains of a chapel (including archway, bits of two walls, a piscina and a corner shaft) which once led off from the south side of the chancel.

 The nave still shows evidence of a serious fire in 1500 which led to a partial rebuilding.
 There was also a major restoration in the nineteenth century by Temple Moore.